dokumentacion/planaria/api.md

 With this you can do things like:

-1. Inspect the files inside to make sense of things
+1. Inspect the files inside to make sense of things.
-2. Inspect the MongoDB and the entire file system like a normal shell connection
+2. Inspect the MongoDB and the entire file system like a normal shell connection.

 Here's how: